 Start Your Day With Breakfast at Liza's of Troy

-Nearly 100 Vendors at the Troy Waterfront Farmers Market
+Browse Nearly 100 Vendors at the Troy Waterfront Farmers Market

 There are quite a few farmers markets throughout the Capital Region, but the Troy Waterfront Farmers Market is largely touted as one of the best.
 Close to 100 farmers and fresh food vendors gather at the Troy Waterfront Farmers Market every Saturday - even in the winter!
 This market is much more than just farmers coming together to sell food - they always have live music, family-friendly activities, and more, really creating a sense of community.
 You're not just shopping here, you're enjoying an experience.

 Here you will find: fresh produce ranging from vegetables to fruits to herbs, meat and poultry, cheese and other dairy products, jams and jellies, hot sauces and salsas, honey and maple syrup, chocolates and candies, prepared food like sandwiches and soups, cut flowers and plants, household items like soaps and lotions, and artisan goods like pottery and photography.
 You can find them outdoors during the warmer months and indoors during the winter.

 A Chance to Explore Amazing Art & Find More Downtown Fun